phosphene/order-relations/README.md

 # order-relations

-A research space for **dynamical order relations**: each research apparatus developed in its own namespace, its conditions reproduced.
+A research space for **dynamical order relations**: each research program apparatus developed in its own namespace,  and its conditions reproduced.
-Rooted in synergetics (Haken: slaving, order parameters, adiabatic elimination), implemented as production-grade R packages, pointed at the valence-ingress exploration corpus.
+Rooted in synergetics (Haken: slaving, order parameters, adiabatic elimination), implemented as production-grade R packages.

 ## Namespaces